-OUR SHORTLIST IS NOW ANNOUNCED!
+OUR SOLO ARTISTS ARE NOW ANNOUNCED!

 642 projects, 12 shortlisted, 6 finalists: we would like to congratulate the winners who have been selected among so many talented artists.

 Pleasure Points is a journey under the covers of the past, present and future of California’s pleasure product industry.
 Pleasure Points is an exploration of sex doll workshops, family-run dildo factories and virtual reality porn sets that shines a light on the ways people choose to take control of their sex lives and their sexual identities.
 Every doll is completely customisable, from hair to lips, to nipples, to vagina (there are more than 10 types). ” … a lot of people are lonely” […] These products allow people to take control of where and when they get their sexual satisfaction, and new products are increasing connectivity so that couples can control each other’s products remotely, allowing interaction over long distances.
 As more people watch porn (there were 33.5 billion visits to Pornhub alone in 2018), use dildos and interact with sex robots, more people are gaining control of a part of their life that up til now has been dependent on a relationship with another human.

 Series: CAST OUT OF HEAVEN